naishasinha/GSoC-2024-Final/README.md

 (More details Incoming)

 ### • Overall Impact •
 With over 2.5 billion licenses globally, Creative Commons has become integral to the digital landscape, facilitating the sharing and utilization of creative works across diverse domains.
 Therefore, the impact of this initiative extends beyond streamlined processes; it promises to empower researchers, policymakers, and stakeholders with up-to-date insights into the global usage patterns of open domain and CC licensed content.
-By facilitating more comprehensive and frequent analyses, the project enhances decision-making capabilities and supports informed policy frameworks that foster innovation and accessibility in digital content.
+By setting a precedent for effective data-driven initiatives, Quantifying the Commons and its related undertakings, including this one, pave the way for future advancements in comprehending and leveraging open content licenses worldwide.